ianmacartney/discord-slack-bridge/README.md

 npx convex deploy
 ```

-To save the configuration in your repo, remove "convex.json" from .gitignore.
-Copy the deployment URL for later (it should end with ".convex.cloud").

 ### 2. Configure Discord

 1. Create a discord bot and authorize it, adding it to your server / guild.